alan-turing-institute/ModMon/docs/project_structure.md

 ModMon is designed to require as few modifications to your code as possible and your code does not need ModMon as a dependency to be submitted to a ModMon system.
 The main requirements are:
 - All code and artefacts required to run the model must be in a single parent directory.
 - It must be runnable with a single command from the command-line.
-- The command can have up to 3 arguments used to modify the dataset used - a start date, end date and database name.
+- The command can have up to 3 arguments used to modify a dataset query - a start date, end date and database name.
 - The output must be a CSV file `metrics.csv` with two columns - the name of a metric and its value.
 - A metadata JSON file is required containing details and descriptions of your model.
 - Python and R are the supported languages.
-Others should work as long as they follow the requirememts above and are are available where ModMon is installed, but there will be no management of virtual environments.
+Others should work as long as they follow the requirememts above and are are available where ModMon is installed, but there will be no management of virtual environments (unless you can use a conda environment).

 With these in place your code, for example code to run a pre-trained model, can be submitted to a ModMon system and evaluated on new datasets (see submission and monitoring guidelines).